tats-faire/dropout-helper/README.md

 # DropoutHelper
-This is a simple Chrome extension that makes [Dropout](https://dropout.tv) remember your volume settings and enabled subtitles.
+This is a simple Chrome/Firefox extension that makes [Dropout](https://dropout.tv) remember your volume settings and enabled subtitles.
 It also includes a custom client for the Vimeo OTT player API because the official one sucks.